Stochastic Optimal Control via Local Occupation Measures: The dual perspective revisited: piecewise polynomial approximation

-Then, $w$ is an underestimator of the value function $V$ as defined in \eqref{eq:valuefunction}. \end{corollary} \begin{proof}[Proof Sketch] The idea is to split the paths of the process $(t,x(t),u(t))$ up into pieces in which it is confined to a subdomain $[t_{i-1}, t_i] \times X_k \times U$.
-For each of those pieces the same argument as in Corollary \ref{cor:subsolution} applies to show that $w_{i,k}$ underestimates the value function on the respective subdomain.
+Then, $w$ underestimates the value function $V$ as defined in Equation \eqref{eq:valuefunction}. \end{cor} \begin{proof}[Sketch] The idea is to split the paths of the process $(t,x_t,u_t)$ up into pieces during which it is confined to a single subdomain $[t_{i-1}, t_i] \times X_k \times U$.
+For each of those pieces an analogous argument as in Corollary \ref{cor:subsolution} applies to show that $w_{i,k}$ underestimates the value function for a process confined to the partition element $[t_{i-1}, t_{i}] \times X_k \times U$.
 Additionally, Constraints \eqref{eq:time} and \eqref{eq:boundary} ensure conservatism when the process crosses between different time intervals and subdomains of the state space, respectively.
-Specifically, Constraint \eqref{eq:time} enforces that $w(t,x(t))$ can at most increase when traced across the boundary between the intervals $[t_{i-1}, t_{i}]$ and $[t_{i},t_{i+1}]$ ensuring that $w(t,z)$ cannot cross $V(t,z)$ at such time points.
-Likewise, Constraint \eqref{eq:boundary} ensures that $w(t,z)$ cannot cross $V(t,z)$ when the process crosses between spatial subdomains by imposing the stronger continuity condition.
-The formal argument is presented in Appendix \ref{app:cor1}. \end{proof} \begin{remark} Contrasting the monotonicity condition \eqref{eq:time} enforced between subsequent time intervals, the stronger continuity requirement \eqref{eq:boundary} at the boundary between subdomains of the state space is necessary as the process may cross the boundary in any direction due to stochastic vibrations.
-In case of a deterministic process ($g = 0$) this condition may be further relaxed as we only require that $w(t,x(t))$ must at most increase for all trajectories of the system when crossing the boundary between two subdomains. \citet{cibulka2021spatio} show in a related argument that in this case it suffices to impose that
+Specifically, Constraint \eqref{eq:time} enforces that $w(t,x_t)$ can at most decrease when traced backward in time across the boundary between the intervals $[t_{i}, t_{i+1}]$ and $[t_{i-1},t_{i}]$, ensuring that $w$ cannot cross $V$ at such time points.
+Similarly, Constraint \eqref{eq:boundary} imposes spatial continuity thus enforces that $w$ cannot cross $V$ when the process crosses spatial boundaries between partition elements.
+The formal argument is given in Appendix \ref{app:cor1}. \end{proof} \begin{rem} From the detailed argument presented in Appendix \ref{app:cor1}, it is clear that piecewise smooth function underapproximators to the value function can be constructed by imposing alongside constraints \eqref{eq:path} and \eqref{eq:transversality} the requirement that the underapproximator increases at the boundaries between the spatio-temporal partition elements in expectation under the dynamics of the controlled process.
+As the process naturally crosses the temporal boundaries only in the direction of positive time, it is therefore sufficient to impose the monotonicity condition \eqref{eq:time}.
+In contrast, stochastic vibrations may lead to crossing of spatial boundaries between partition elements in any direction and thus the stronger continuity condition \eqref{eq:boundary} must be enforced.
+In the case of a deterministic process ($g \equiv 0$), this condition can however be further relaxed in a similar spirit as for the temporal boundaries.
+Cibulka et al. \cite{cibulka2021spatio} show in a similar context that in this case it suffices to impose